 Opening Up Your Heart To Overcome Unconscious Bias

-Opening up your heart involves opening up your mind: taking your mind out of neutral and placing it firmly in gear in order to avoid the unconscious bias that is sadly a feature of life in this time of unrest and upheaval.
+Opening up your heart involves opening up your mind: taking your mind out of neutral and placing it firmly in gear in order to avoid or overcome unconscious bias that is sadly a feature of life in this time of unrest and upheaval.

 We’ve all been there: that sudden realization that you’ve driven to work without actually really being aware of the journey.
 Miles of freeway traveled as we rely on automatic.